Hanuman idol is of sandstone

 Raichur Region

-Many parts of present Raichur district is rich in culture and known for high devotion and respect for the sanadhana dharma.
+Many parts of the present Raichur district are rich in culture and known for high devotion and respect for the Sanatana dharma.
 These places had been under the rule of almost all the famous kingdoms.
-The Raichur region was ruled by several dynasties like Kakatiya Kamma dynasty, Musunuri Kamma dynasty, Rashtrakutas, Vijayanagar Empire, Bahmanis and Nizams.
+The Raichur region was ruled by several dynasties like the Kakatiya Kamma dynasty, Musunuri Kamma dynasty, Rashtrakutas, Vijayanagar Empire, Bahmanis, and Nizams.
 The region of Raichur has a golden past.
 It has had an eventful and rich beginning from the days of the Mauryan King Ashoka (273 - 236 B.C.).
-A number of inscriptions, rocks edicts and other records, temples, forts and battlefields bear testimony to this fact.
+Several inscriptions, rock edicts, and other records, temples, forts, and battlefields bear testimony to this fact.

 The name Raichur

-The district derives its name from its headquarters town Raichur (origin of name Rayachooru in Kannada), as do most of the other districts also in the State.
-Though many of the villagers round about still call the place by the earlier form of the name which is Rayachooru, however, in modern times, it has come to be generally written and pronounced in Kannada as Rayachooru.
+The district derives its name from its headquarters town Raichur (origin of the name Rayachooru in Kannada), as do most of the other districts also in the State.
+Though many of the villagers still call the place by the earlier form of the name which is Rayachooru, however, in modern times, it has come to be generally written and pronounced in Kannada as Rayachooru.
 The name of this place which is of considerable antiquity can be traced back to the Twelfth Century at least.
 Raya means king.
 Ooru means place or village.
-Therefore “Rayachooru” means “A place for king” or “king among places”.
+Therefore ‘Rayachooru’ means ‘A place for the king’ or ‘king among places’.
 Raya+ooru had now become Raichur in English and Rayachooru for the rest.

 Raichur city

-Raichur city is the district head quarters.
+Raichur city is the district headquarters.
 The city of Raichur had been in the hem of affairs all throughout from 3rd century B.C.
-Originally the city was developed with the Raichur fort as the nucleus, but today the city had developed many fold and is classified as old Raichur and new Raichur.
+Originally the city was developed with the Raichur fort as the nucleus, but today the city has developed many folds and is classified as old Raichur and new Raichur.

-Raichur Fort is in the heart of the Raichur and the fort is in existence since the time of the Chalukyas of Badami and then during the rule of Chalukyas of Kalyani the fort was renovated.
+Raichur Fort is in the heart of the Raichur the fort has been in existence since the time of the Chalukyas of Badami and then during the rule of Chalukyas of Kalyani, the fort was renovated.
 In 1294 AD the Kakatiyas of Warangal strengthened the fort.
 As per the Kakatiya inscription, Vithalanatha a commander of the army of Kakatiyas built the inner tiers of the fort.
-During the rule of Vijayanagara Empire, Krishnadevaraya built the north entrance in celebration of one of his conquests.
+During the rule of the Vijayanagara Empire, Krishnadevaraya built the north entrance in celebration of one of his conquests.
 Mungli Anjaneya Swamy temple is inside the fort.

 Usukina Hanuman Temple